VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_ovhcloud_dedicated_server_state`: the state of the server.
 * `__meta_ovhcloud_dedicated_server_support_level`: the support level of the server.

-The list of discovered OVH Cloud targets is refreshed at the interval, which can be configured via `-promscrape.ovhcloudSDCheckInterval` command-line flag, default: 30s.
+The list of discovered OVH Cloud targets is refreshed at the interval, which can be configured via `-promscrape.ovhcloudSDCheckInterval` command-line flag.

 ## static_configs